 Online teachers and some in-person teachers can take their classrooms into the great outdoors.
-Whether you are teaching actual hiking skills or just taking your yoga students outside for an adventure, you can go hiking and teach at the same time.
+Whether you are teaching actual hiking skills or just taking your yoga students outside for an adventure, you can go hiking and get paid to teach at the same time.

 Additionally, you can create hiking courses and sell them on platforms like Udemy where people can purchase your course to learn the basics of hiking and work their way up to more challenging hiking trails.